Nanoscal silicon photonics for datacom or biosensing

 Brief Description of Project:

 This project will be tailored to best meet the interests of the student and Professor Weiss' research group.
-Silicon is the primary material that underlies modern electronics but the photonic capabilities of silicon for applications in datacom and medicine have not been fully explored.
+Silicon is the primary material that underlies modern electronics but the photonic capabilities of silicon for applications in datacom, telecom, and medicine have not been fully explored.
 Two possible opportunities exist for this project:

 (2) Silicon-based biosensors.
 This research is motivated by the need to detect small amounts of material for medical diagnostics, food safety, and homeland security.
 In this project, nanoscale silicon-based optical structures - with potential integration into smartphones - will be investigated as elements in sensor arrays for the detection of biomolecules in complex media.
-Machine learning algorithms will be explored to guide the biosensor design and analyze experimental sensing data.
+Machine learning algorithms may be explored to guide the biosensor design and analyze experimental sensing data.

 Highly motivated students interested in an interdisciplinary research experience